Summary

 We often only recommend white jackets during summer months and in tropical regions, but trends we have been seeing lately have relaxed the true traditional etiquette of colors.
 We will dive deeper into different color options and trends that we have been seeing a bit later.

-The invitation says black tie optional dress code, so do I have to wear a tuxedo?
 Several years ago, we had a customer come into our store with a black tie optional wedding invitation in hand.
 His humorous comment to us was, “You will be a fool if you show up without a tuxedo on, you’ll be the only one!”
 While his comment made us chuckle, it is only partially true.

 We do believe it’s always better to be smartly dressed.
 It is not common to stick out at an event in a bad way when you are dressed better than others.
-So wearing a nice fitted, classic tuxedo never makes you look bad!
+So wearing a nicely fitted, classic tuxedo never makes you look bad!

-Some guests choose to forego the tuxedo and just wear a dark suit.
-Why do they do this?
-Reasons typically include that they want to save the expense of renting a tuxedo or they are not comfortable wearing something that formal.
-While this is understandable and acceptable, the optional part does not mean you can go casual.
+While this is understandable and acceptable, the optional part does not mean you can wear casual attire.
 The casual dress code is completely different and inappropriate in this situation.

-Black Tie Requested
+Black Tie Wedding Attire “Requested”

 “Requested” is a step up from the optional event.
 This is a more direct way of saying you don’t have to wear a tuxedo, but it would be appreciated.
 Women are expected to be in floor-length dresses or an elegant pantsuit.

-If the invitation indicates that it is a black tie dress code, whether optional or requested, then etiquette is that you wear a tuxedo.
+If the invitation indicates that it is a Black Tie dress code, whether optional or requested, then etiquette is that you wear a tuxedo.
 We recommend not straying from that request out of the respect for the individuals making the request and to stick with tradition.

 Tuxedo Trends and Traditions